vipers-web-design/private-repo-readme/feedverse-README.md

     - If you sign up after the site is 2 months old and wait over a month to subscribe
   - *Notice: If you subscribe, but need to cancel for whatever reason then resubscribe at a later date you might be paying more.
   - *Notice: Fees are subject to change, current subscribers will get notified via email - I will try to send a notice at least 60 days in advanced.
 And will also make an announcement on social media.
-- :pencil: Image upload where necessary
-  - Can't work on this until I get S3 set up
-- :pencil: Create phone apps for Android and iOS

-### Subscription
-- :pencil: The entire page
 - Perks:
   - :pencil: Filter to preferred ethnicity (Public > Filter form)
   - :pencil: Location _AND_ [you can choose location _AND_ radius] (Public > Filter form)